sdclibbery/tradr/README.md

-x Account fetcher decorates accounts with latest prices and conversions into EUR, BTC x Use converted balances on status and account product page x Store and track prices alongside balances to allow conversion to combined portfolio value
-* Fill in old account valueInEur etc by getting old prices, converting, and writing back to DB
- * Allow bot to run over other currencies etc
+x Account fetcher decorates accounts with latest prices and conversions into EUR, BTC x Use converted balances on status and account product page x Store and track prices alongside balances to allow conversion to combined portfolio value x Fill in old account valueInEur etc by getting old prices, converting, and writing back to DB x Allow bot to run over other currencies etc
-* Display valuesInEur/Btc on balances graph along with total combined value
+* Display valuesInEur/Btc on balances graph along with total combined value x draw btc
 * Add x axis labels to account balance graph - extract code from drawCandles
 * Add key showing which currency is which on account balance graph
 * Auto update balances once per day